mintel/kube-monitoring-mixins/README.md

-# Kubernetes Mixins
+# kube-monitoring-mixins

 ## Overview

-Extend functionality of [Kubernetes Mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) and provide options to override prometheus rules/alerts and grafana dashboards.
+These mixins extend functionality of [Kubernetes Mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) and provide options to override prometheus rules/alerts and grafana dashboards.

-Also provides a `gke-overrides.libsonnet`.
+They also provide related grafana-dashboards, and (optional) GKE specific overrides.

 ## Dependencies